Alejandroq12/hallofchampions/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Leaderboard <a name="about-project"></a>
+# 📖 Hall Of Champions <a name="about-project"></a>

-🚀 The leaderboard website displays scores submitted by different players.
+🚀 The Hall Of Champions website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.

 ## 🛠 Built With <a name="built-with"></a>